The 5 Best Beaches in Belize

 In Belize, Life’s a Beach!

-Are you looking for the best beaches of Belize?
+Are you looking for the best Belize beaches?
 When deciding where to go for your Belize vacation, consider this.
 Are you looking for adventure or a specific sport like scuba diving, fishing, or surfing?
-Or maybe you are trying to choose between a rental with a full kitchen or an all-inclusive resort package.
-Do you want to spend time in the jungle for the caving and Mayan ruins, or do you just want to hang out on the beach?
-If you are searching for the best beaches in Belize, you really need to do your homework, because oddly enough, in a country with 300 miles of coastline and over 200 islands, there really aren’t very many great beaches in Belize.
+Or do you want a beach for sunning during the day and nearby nightlife for after the sun sets?
+Or maybe you are hoping for an all-inclusive resort package right on the beach.
+If you are searching for the best beaches in Belize, you really need to do your homework, because oddly enough, in a country with 300 miles of coastline and over 200 islands, there really aren’t nearly as many top beaches in Belize as you would expect.

 [photo credit at top of page: Lucy Wallingford]